wuweiweiwu/blog/posts/practical-typescript-generics.md

 };
 ```

-First lets define a type for falsy values.
+First let's define a type for falsy values.
 Falsy values in JavaScript are `false`, `0`, `null`, `""`, and `undefined`.
 For our predicate function `truthy`, we can define the parameter type as our generic input type `T` unioned with our `Falsy` type.
-By defining the parameter type as a union, we can extract the truthy type out as the output type parameter.
+By defining the parameter type as a union, we can extract the truthy type as the output type parameter.

 Then we assert the output type is the extracted truthy type by using the `is` keyword which is something called a [type predicate](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates).
 We can use type predicates to narrow a type.
 In this case, we are asserting that the parameter `value` is of type `T`, the extracted truthy type.

-As you can see, the body of the predicate function is the same as the first example, the only difference is the type signature.
+As you can see, the body of the predicate function is the same as in the first example, the only difference is the type signature.
 Let's test it out.

 ```ts twoslash
 type Falsy = false | 0 | "" | null | undefined;